Skip to Content

 Instructions

-• Pulse a whole package of regular Oreos in a food processor or blender until it is crumbs.
+- Place the Oreos in a food processor or blender and pulverize until it is crumbs.

-• Using a hand held mixer, beat the Oreos and cream cheese together until well combined.
+- Using a mixer, beat the Oreos and cream cheese together until well combined.

 Rachel